Agentless by Design

 The Problem

-Not because AV professionals lack discipline.
-Not because institutions lack commitment.
-But because AV monitoring evolved without a shared operational architecture.
+But because AV monitoring evolved without a shared architectural standard.

 Most AV devices are firmware-based appliances.